A Parents' Guide to Career Development

 CSSE/Career Services will not "place" your student in a job at graduation.
 Colleges grant degrees but not job guarantees, so having relevant experience in this competitive job market is critical.
 Your student can sample career options by completing internships and experimenting with summer employment opportunities or volunteer work.

-- Employers are interested in communication, problem-solving, and administrative skills that are developed through internships.
+Why an internship?- Employers are interested in communication, problem-solving, and administrative skills that are developed

 - Having a high GPA is not enough.